-The Power of Stakeholder Surveys
+The Power of Community Member Surveys

 The purpose of stakeholder surveys might seem obvious.
 They’re a useful tool for collecting feedback about new policies, upcoming referenda and the district in general.
 However, a survey’s purpose extends far beyond data collection.
 They have the potential to establish long-lasting relationships between your district and the school community.